By A.J. Drenth

 We can sum up these findings as follows:

-Identifiable female personality dimensions: extraversion (both indiv & composite), agreeableness (composite only)
+Identifiable female personality dimensions: extraversion (both individuals & composite), agreeableness (composite only)

-Males: extraversion (both), emotional stability (both), openness (individuals only), conscientiousness (composite only), agreeableness (composite only)
+Males: extraversion (both individuals & composite), emotional stability (both), openness (individuals only), conscientiousness (composite only), agreeableness (composite only)

 Note: For those who are concerned about being deemed unattractive, it is worth noting that the composites involved those who were in the top 10% for each dimension.
 In other words, they used individuals at the extremes for each personality dimension.
 There are also a number of other factors involved in perceived attractiveness, including facial symmetry, dress / make-up, body shape / type, personality, etc. This study looked at only static physiognomy / personology, excluding these other factors.